 Programming languages, regardless of just how different they seem to spoken languages, do share some similarities with the language humans speak.
-But can they be interpreted or translated in the same way natural language is interpreted or translated into different languages?
+But can programming languages be translated?
+And can we do it in the same way we interpret or translate natural language into other languages?

 To answer this question, we need to take a deeper look at what programming languages are and if there’s a universal coding language that programmers use to communicate with each other!